ambiot/documents/docs/source/ambd_arduino/examples/peripheral/IR - Transmit IR SONY Data.rst

 |4|

-Figure 4: Pin configuration of IR Emitter and AMB21 / AMB22
+Figure 5: Pin configuration of the IR Emitter and BW16

-Figure 6 shows the pin configuration of IR Emitter with BW16.

 |5|

-Figure 5: Pin configuration of the IR Emitter and BW16

 After the connection is being set up correctly, we will move to the coding part for this example.
 First, make sure the correct Ameba